HaraldJoerg/cperl-mode/README.md

 # cperl-mode
 Bring new language features and popular DSLs into cperl-mode

-cperl-mode, created by Ilya Zakharevich in the previous century, is the most popular major mode for editing Perl code with [Gnu Emacs](https://www.gnu.org/software/emacs/).
+cperl-mode, created by Bob Olson and then enhanced and made popular by Ilya Zakharevich in the previous century, is the most popular major mode for editing Perl code with [Gnu Emacs](https://www.gnu.org/software/emacs/).
 A version of cperl-mode is included with Emacs.
 However, recent and upcoming enhancements of Perl are not (yet) included.

 The starting point for this repository is cperl-mode.el from the [Github mirror of the repository](https://github.com/emacs-mirror/emacs) as of 2020-06-04, which includes [Jonathan Rockway's additions](https://github.com/jrockway/cperl-mode).